urbit/docs/tutorials/arvo/claz.md

 `author` here is an Ethereum address that is issuing the transaction.
 It will need to be written in `@ux` notation, e.g. `0x3b17.d097.d9dd.711e.4ef8.517a.bbf1.8b2b.a643.81fe`.

 `%single` specifies what kind of batch that will be created.
-If you are going to do multiple transactions you will need to either set this to `%more` and create a list of batches or upload them before generating the next one.
-The reason this ship needs to have internet access is because it needs to look up the nonce for the specified address.
+If you are going to do multiple transactions you will need to either set this to `%more` followed by a _list_ of batches, or generate the next transaction after having submitted the previous one to the blockchain.

 `%spawn` is the command we want to issue.
 After this what the arguments are will vary based on the command.